WormBase/website-public/README.md

 make release doens't provision any resources... that's handled by eb-create

-This is from Sibyl's docs:

-These following commands are often used in dealing with the production environment.
-When and how they are used are described in the checklist.
-Here is a high-level explanation of what they do:
-`make release` or `VERSION=[GIT_TAG_TO_BE_CREATED] make release`: it creates deployable assets (that includes container images, configuration files that references the images, ie Dockerrun.aws.json and docker-compose.yml), stores them in repositories, and tags them with a software version number (such as WS281 or WS281.1).
-Container images are stored on AWS ECR.
-Configuration files are committed to GitHub and tagged by the software version number.
-By storing and tagging the deployable assets, we can roll back to an earlier version if a deployment goes wrong.
-`make eb-create`: it provisions cloud resources through Elastic Beanstalk (EB) and deploys the containers based on Dockerrun.aws.json.
-`make production-deploy`: redeploys the containers based on Dockerrun.aws.json For more information on this, please refer to the `Makefile`.

 - Create the release branch, such as `release/273` and commit: